 When Removing One SPOC from a SPOC Group

-3. Stop the Dispatcher Paragon Terminal Server service on the removed SPOC.
+Dispatcher Paragon Terminal Server

-1. Dispatcher Paragon Management Service service (if present)
+Dispatcher Paragon Management Service (if present)

-2. Dispatcher Paragon Bundled PostgreSQL 9.4 service (if present)
+Dispatcher Paragon Bundled PostgreSQL <version> (if present)

-5. Start the Dispatcher Paragon Spooler Controller service on the removed SPOC.
+3. Start Dispatcher Paragon Spooler Controller service.

 When Moving a SPOC from a SPOC Group to Another SPOC Group